Amazon's Bezos Accuses National Enquirer Of Extortion: 'I've Decided To Publish Exactly What They Sent Me' (NASDAQ:AMZN)

 The tabloid, led by publisher and Trump ally David Pecker, is now attempting to blackmail Bezos, the executive wrote in a post on Medium.com on Thursday.

-Bezos published an e-mail he said was written by Dylan Howard, chief content officer of AMI, the Enquirer's parent company, to Martin Singer, litigation counsel for Bezos' security chief Gavin de Becker.
+Bezos published an e-mail he said was written by Dylan Howard, chief content officer of AMI, the parent company of the National Enquirer, to Martin Singer, litigation counsel for Bezos' security chief Gavin de Becker.

 According to CNN, de Becker made comments that the National Enquirer's reporting is "politically motivated."

 The e-mail stated the publication has among other photos, a "below the belt selfie" and a "naked selfie in a bathroom."
-A second letter from AMI's Deputy General Counsel Jon Fine was also published by Bezos that details "proposed terms" for the "full and complete mutual release of all claims."
+A second letter from AMI's Deputy General Counsel Jon Fine was also published by Bezos thatdetailed its "proposed terms" for the "full and complete mutual release of all claims."

 Bezos wrote in his post he believes AMI "will publish the personal photos" unless the executive and de Becker make public comments that they "have no knowledge or basis for suggesting that AMI's coverage was politically motivated or influenced by political forces."